webpatser/laravel-sanitize/readme.md

 ## Usage

-    Sanitize::string('Some Awesome string..
-With dashes');
+    Sanitize::string('Søme S†ring');

 ## Notes

-It uses mostly functions from the Wordpress repository.
-Sligthly altered to better fit the Laravel 4 grand scheme of things.
+It wraps functionality from the midgard/midgardmvc-helper-urlize package to better fit the Laravel 4 grand scheme of things.